au-ts/camkes_to_microkit_guide/guide.md

 connection seL4VMDTBPassthrough vm_dtb(from vm.dtb_self, to vm.dtb);
 ```

-On seL4CP, device pass-through is done by mapping *memory regions* to the *virtual machine*:
+On Microkit, device pass-through is done by mapping *memory regions* to the *virtual machine*:

 ```xml